 κH-mechanism for producing solar eruption

-twisted flux tube, which is represented by two key quantities: field-line curvature (κ) and field-strength scale height (H) of the emerging magnetic field (Magara 2013).
+twisted flux tube, which is represented by two key factors: field-line curvature (κ) and field-strength scale height (H) of the emerging magnetic field (Magara 2013).

-We also studied stability and dynamics of a flux rope produced by one such emerging twisted flux tube.
-A three-dimensional magnetohydrodynamic simulation was performed to investigate
+We also investigated stability and dynamics of a flux rope produced by one such emerging twisted flux tube.
+A three-dimensional magnetohydrodynamic simulation was performed to derive

 several key factors relevant to the stability and dynamics.
 The stability was examined by calculating

-the decay index of an envelope field according to Kliem & Török (2006).
-Regarding the dynamics, we demonstrated a transition from
+the decay index of an envelope field (= shearless arcade overlying the flux rope) according to Kliem & Török (2006).
+Regarding the dynamics, we demonstrated a

-a quasi-static state to eruptive state of the flux rope by deriving spatial distributions of field-line curvature and field-strength scale height, which led us to κH-mechanism for producing solar eruption.
+transition from a quasi-static state to eruptive state of the flux rope by analyzing spatial distributions of κ and H, which led us to κH-mechanism for producing solar eruption.

 Reference